 Going into state, Reuter was expected to win by about a minute, after she won regionals with a time of 17:25.49.
 Although she was seeded first and expected to win by a significant margin, she remained focused and didn’t underestimate the importance of the race.

 To no one’s surprise, Reuter took first at the state cross country meet by 55 seconds, running a 17:26.9.
-Her time was only 15 seconds behind the 3A boys champion.
 The state course is one of the most physically demanding courses most of these athletes race on, due to its tumultuous terrain.
 Given the difficulty of the course, it’s remarkable that her time was only a second slower than her regionals time.
 Reuter’s unwavering commitment and drive led her to dominating the most important meet of the season.

 After a victorious season, Reuter has aspirations of competing on a bigger level.
 “I have another meet in Arizona for regionals, for the southwest region.
 If I get a good enough place in that, I can go to Nationals,” Reuter said.
 Reuter’s goal is to place in the top five at regionals, so that she can be running in December at the national meet.
 With remarkable accomplishments already behind her, Delaney Reuter’s drive and determination suggest that even greater successes lie ahead as she continues to chase her goals on the national stage.